rezashahnazar/perplexity-mcp-server/README.md

 Once configured, the `search_chat` tool will be available in your MCP-compatible application.
 Use it to:

 - Ask questions about current events and get up-to-date information
-- Get AI-generated responses with citations from reliable sources
+- Get AI-generated responses powered by real-time web search
-- Research topics with access to real-time web data
+- Research topics with access to current web data

 ## Development